Flood Insurance

 If your property is in a special flood hazard area, there is at least a one in four chance of flooding during a 30-year mortgage.

-Flood insurance rates are calculated based on a variety of factors, including FEMA flood zone, structure elevation and building construction.
+National Flood Insurance Program (NFIP) rates are based on the specific property and include factors such as flood risk, elevation, foundation type, replacement cost value, date it was built, the building’s construction and other factors.
 Policies can be purchased for contents only, building only, or both contents and building coverage.
 Getting an Elevation Certificate will help agents properly rate your policy.

 Flood Insurance Eligibility